LIU9293/bared/readme.md

 Installation -> `npm install @bared/core`

-File Structure, see demoApp folder as an example
+File Structure, see demoApp folder as an example, we only support mysql for now, databases supported by knex should be supported in the future
 ```
 /src
   index.js